 The red is usually good for 20 years (and we have some 1975s which are still OK), and unusually the white ages exceptionally and good vintages can last as long as some Sauternes.

 L’Esprit de Chevalier, a second red wine is also produced; and the wines of Clos des Lunes are also made at the chateau.

-2007 was an above average vintage in Pessac-Léognan
+2008 was a very good vintage in Pessac-Léognan

 2008 was an above average, long-lived vintage in Bordeaux

 2008 Chateau Branon (150cl): £105

 2008 Chateau Haut Bailly: £120

 2011 Blanc: £95